kristinemlarson/gnssrefl/README.md

 No phase center offsets have been applied to these reflector heights.
 While these values are relatively small, we do plan to remove them in subsequent versions of the code.

 The L2C and L5 satellite lists are not time coded as they should be.
-I currently have a list from 2020.
+I currently use a list from 2020.

 # Helper Codes

-**download_rinex** can be useful if you want to download RINEX v2 or 3 files (use the version flag) without using the reflection specific codes.
+**download_rinex** can be useful if you want to download RINEX v2 or 3 files (using the version flag) without using the reflection-specific codes.
 Sample calls:

 - *download_rinex p041 2020 6 1* downloads the data from June 1, 2020